The best thing about a snow day is, of course, sledding! Hit these neighborhood hills across New York City for some wintertime fun with the kids.

-Riverside Park is less crowded and has many different hills.
-The one near Hippo Playground at 91st Street is extremely popular as is the hill at 103rd Street where tots to tweens enjoy an easy hill.
-Daredevils can try the steep slope at 105th Street where kids careen down the incline toward the Hudson River, blocked by hale bales—and the West Side Highway!
+Riverside Park is less crowded and has several different hills.
+The one near Hippo Playground at 91st Street is extremely popular as is the hill at 103rd Street, where tots to tweens enjoy an easy ride.
+Daredevils can try the steep slope at 105th Street, where kids careen down the incline toward the Hudson River, blocked by hale bales—and the West Side Highway.

-Lower Manhattan has much less to offer in terms of hills so many families pile onto the train with their sleds for the trip to Central Park.
-But there are a few spots that can work in a pinch.
+Lower Manhattan has fewer hills to offer so many families pile onto the train with their sleds for the trip to Central Park.
+But there are a few spots that work in a pinch.

-The hills in Stuyvesant Town, especially the 20th Street Loop Hill are very popular with local kids, and toddlers will enjoy the gentle slopes of Teardrop Park in Battery Park City.
+The hills in Stuyvesant Town, especially the 20th Street Loop Hill, are popular with local kids.
+Toddlers enjoy the gentle slopes of Teardrop Park in Battery Park City.

 RELATED: 40 Snow Day Boredom Busters to Do Indoors

-There's a great sledding hill right inside the park at 9th Street and Prospect Park West that even offers some toddler-appropriate gentle slopes.
-Or enter at 5th Street and head for the Picnic House where kids plunge down all sides of the summer picnicking spot.
-Brooklynites also love the sledding hills all around the Nethermead, a great field that feels like you're in the middle of the woods.
+There's a great sledding hill just inside Prospect Park, at Ninth Street and Prospect Park West, that offers some toddler-appropriate slopes.
+Or enter at Fifth Street and head for the Picnic House, where kids plunge down all sides of the summer picnicking spot.
+Brooklynites also love the sledding hills around the Nethermead, a great field that feels as if you're in the middle of the woods.
 On official snow days you'll find the Parks Department near the Tennis House.

-Fort Greene Park is like a mini-Central Park and has four hills, including one gentler one.
+Fort Greene Park is like a mini-Central Park with four hills, including one gentler one.
 Don't be tempted to sled down the stairs.
 It looks smooth, but people have been injured.

 RELATED: Best Drop-In Play Spots and Kiddie Gyms in NYC

-The many parks in Queens, including Astoria Park, serve as the nabe's preferred sledding spots.
+Astoria Park is among Queens' preferred sledding destinations.
 Photo by Jason Eppink via Flickr.

-Forest Park: The popular spot is the golf course where, technically, sledding is not allowed because it's deemed unsafe by the Parks Department.
-But it's the fact that it's steep that makes it so popular.
-There's also a hill in Forest Park at the Mary Whalen Playground at 79th Street and Park Lane.
+The preferred spot in Forest Park is the golf course where, technically, sledding is not allowed because it's considered unsafe by the Parks Department.
+But it's steep, and popular.
+There's also a hill at Mary Whalen Playground at 79th Street and Park Lane.

-Juniper Valley Park at 75th Street is another great spot for families and that's where the Parks Department is on official snow days.
-Juniper Valley offers short, fast runs straight into the park, which is nicely free of obstacles like trees or cars!
-It's always mobbed with local families from Middle Village, Maspeth and the like on weekends, but works well for young tots and older kids who carve out jumps into the side of the wide but short hill.
+Head to 78th Street for another great family-friendly spot, which is the Parks Department's snow day spot in the borough.
+Juniper Valley offers short, fast runs straight into the park, which is free of obstacles such as trees and cars.
+It's usually mobbed on weekends with families from nearby Middle Village and Maspeth, but works well for young tots and older kids who carve out jumps into the side of the wide, but short, hill.

 Those in Astoria often hit up Astoria Park for its variety of hills and pretty setting.

-People like to sled at Ewen Park because it has stairs for climbing back up the hill.
-Its long steep hill is considered one of the best sledding hills in the city, but sledders have to bail at the bottom before hitting the hay bales the Parks Department puts up to keep people from going out into the street.
+Sledders like this popular spot because it has stairs for climbing back up the hill.
+Its long, steep hill is considered one of the best sledding destinations in the city, but beware: Sledders have to bail at the bottom before hitting hay bales put up by the Parks Department to keep people from going out into the street.

-Van Cortlandt Park has nice gentle hills for little kids.
-Also, Crotona Park at Fulton Avenue around East 172nd Street which is the official snow day location.
+Crotona Park at Fulton Avenue around East 172nd Street is the official snow day location.

 Staten Island Sledding

-Clove Lake Park is the official sledding spot on Staten Island, but kids love Dead Man's Hill in Silver Lake Park.
+Despite the name, kids love Dead Man's Hill in Silver Lake Park.